Smithsonian–Roosevelt African expedition

-The Smithsonian–Roosevelt African expedition was an expedition to tropical Africa in 1909–1910 led by former US President Theodore Roosevelt.
+The Smithsonian–Roosevelt African expedition was an expedition to tropical Africa in 1909–1910 led by former U.S. President Theodore Roosevelt.
 It was funded by Andrew Carnegie and sponsored by the Smithsonian Institution.
 Its purpose was to collect specimens for the Smithsonian's new natural history museum, now known as the National Museum of Natural History.
 The expedition collected around 11,400 animal specimens, which took Smithsonian naturalists eight years to catalog.
 The trip involved political and social interactions with local leaders and dignitaries.
 Following the expedition, Roosevelt chronicled it in his book African Game Trails.

 Participants and resources

 The group was led by the hunter-tracker R. J. Cunninghame.
 Participants on the expedition included Australian sharpshooter Leslie Tarlton; three American naturalists, Edgar Alexander Mearns, a retired U.S. Army surgeon; Stanford University taxidermist Edmund Heller, and mammalologist John Alden Loring; and Roosevelt's 19-year-old son Kermit, on a leave of absence from Harvard.
 The expedition also included a large number of porters, gunbearers, horse boys, tent men, and askari guards, as well as 250 local guides and hunters.
 Equipment included material for preserving animal hides, including powdered borax, cotton batting, and four tons of salt, as well as a variety of tools, weapons, and other equipment ranging from lanterns to sewing needles.
 Roosevelt brought a M1903 Springfield in .30-03 caliber and, for larger game, a Winchester 1895 rifle in .405 Winchester.
 Roosevelt also brought his Pigskin Library, a collection of 59 classic books bound in pig leather and transported in a single reinforced trunk.